mosquitogames/1819rulebook/1_setup.md

 ### E. Port track

-Place two Ships on the leftmost space of the Port track, and the rest near the board.
+Place two Ships on the leftmost space of the Port track, and the rest on the appropriate space.
 Every time a Village is filled with Influence, another Ship arrives in Singapore, occupying another space on the Port track.

 ## Card Setup